-Do you remember, at that time the Ambassador to Afghanistan, "Spike" Dubbs was killed at the same time.
+Do you remember, at that time the Ambassador to Afghanistan, "Spike" Dubs was killed at the same time.
 And then in the aftermath of all this, we had evacuations throughout the Middle East and what you might call the Golden Crescent Islamic area.
 Well, back in the Department, of course there was intense focus on what was happening in Afghanistan and Iran.
-The President and National Security Advisor Brzezinski, that we would seek to maintain relations with Iran and the revolutionary government, had decided the policy at the highest levels.
+The President and National Security Advisor Brzezinski decided that we would seek to maintain relations with Iran and the revolutionary government.
 This was done because we felt we had such strategic interests in the security of that area.
 We were concerned about the soft southern flank of the Soviet Union and their access to the Middle East oil.
 We felt that by establishing a relationship with the new government, we could put some brakes on what was becoming more and more evident, mainly an Islamic fundamentalist surge in that part of the world.